SQL Commands

 1. Transactions: Stoolap provides MVCC-based transactions for concurrent operations

-6. NULL Handling: Stoolap follows standard SQL NULL semantics; NULL values are not equal to any value, including another NULL, and require IS NULL or IS NOT NULL operators for testing
+2. NULL Handling: Follows standard SQL NULL semantics; use IS NULL or IS NOT NULL for testing

-7. Type Conversion: Stoolap performs implicit type conversions in some contexts, but explicit CAST is recommended for clarity
+3. Type Conversion: Explicit CAST is recommended for clarity